tomhrr/dale/doc/2-1-introspection.md

   * `(mc (p MContext))`: An MContext.
   * `(frm (p DNode))`: The form.
   * `(mandatory bool)`
+  * `(once bool)`

 Attempts to evaluate the provided form as a macro call, and returns the resulting form.
+This function corresponds to Common Lisp's `macroexpand` and `macroexpand-1` functions.

 If `mandatory` is true, then any errors related to the attempted expansion will be retained, and null will be returned.
 If it is false, then any errors will be suppressed, and the original node will be returned.

+If `once` is true, then only a single macro expansion will occur, if applicable.
+If it is false, then macro expansion will continue until a form that is not a macro call is returned.

 #### `is-lvalue`